fxgst/azle-react/README.md

 ## 💡 Tips and Tricks

-- When developing remotely, navigating to links like `http://bkyz2-fmaaa-aaaaa-qaaaq-cai.localhost:4943` will not work.
+- When developing remotely, navigating to the canister's frontend in the browser will not work.
 Use `curl` on the command line instead, or develop locally.

 - Note that you might need to disable CORS in your browser to make backend calls from `localhost`.
 For example, for Chrome, run `open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security` to disable CORS.

 - If you get an error "Error: An error happened during communication with the replica: ...
-Connection refused", run `dfx start --clean --background` to start dfx
+Connection refused", run `dfx start --clean` to start dfx.